 Here is a breakdown of the drunk-driving situation on the US roads:

-- At least 30 people die every day in accidents that involve a drunk driver.
+- At least 30 people die every day in accidents that involve a drunk drivers.
 This translates to one death every 48 minutes.

 - California tops the list of states with the highest number of drunk-driving fatalities, with more than 1,000 incidents on record.
 Florida and North Carolina follow closely at the second spot.